neicnordic/serverless-workshop/exercise/README.md

     return "Hello Geilo!"
 ```

 This function will just return a sequence of characters, so it's indeed an `echo` function.
 Any values returned to stdout will subsequently be returned to the calling program.
 Should you want to add more packages, update the `requirements.txt` file.
-On Kubernetes is possible to run any container image as an OpenFaaS function as long as your application exposes port 8080 and has a HTTP health check endpoint.
+On Kubernetes it is possible to run any container image as an OpenFaaS function as long as your application exposes port 8080 and has a HTTP health check endpoint.

 ### Building a function and understanding the watchdog